 For starters, the background can be used to give context – is the shoot on a farm?
 Is it to celebrate getting to the top of a mountain?
 If a background will add distractions try to keep it simple.
 A bit of colour, such as colourful wall can also really add something to a shot.

 Take many shots

 This way, you’ll have at least one photo where your subject’s looking their best.
 Shoot some shots while people are getting ready – sometimes these end up being the best as everyone is relaxed.

 Find something to stand on if you have to and tell your subject to raise their chin a little.

 Think about the light

-If it’s bright you may want the light to hit the face.
-You may want to avoid squinting, so move to a shaded area where there’s no harsh light.
-Use the auto focus on the camera to find a nice balance.
+If it’s bright, you may want the light to hit the face.
+To avoid squinting, so move to a shaded area where there’s no harsh light.
+And use auto focus on the camera to find a nice balance.

 Use the timer

-The extra few seconds gives people time to remember to look at the actual camera lens instead of staring at the screen.
+The extra few seconds give people time to remember to look at the actual camera lens instead of staring at the screen.

 Buy a tripod such as Gorilla Pod.
 This will also help to avoid camera shake and a blurred image.